CMU-SAFARI/GateSeeder/README.md

 ## <a name="cite"></a>Citing GateSeeder

 If you use GateSeeder in your work, please cite:
-> Julien Eudine, Mohammed Alser, Gagandeep Singh, Can Alkan, Onur Mutlu
+> Julien Eudine and Mohammed Alser, Gagandeep Singh, Can Alkan, Onur Mutlu
 > "GateSeeder: Near-memory CPU-FPGA Acceleration of Short and Long Read Mapping"
 > (2023) [link](https://arxiv.org/abs/)